Clarifai/old-docs/portal-guide/psearch/visual-search.md

 ## Visual Search in Video

-You can also use localized search with video.
+You can also use full scene and localized search with video.
 Each frame of video is treated like an individual image.
 You can view detections and search with detected regions just like with still photos.

 ![](../../images/local_magnify_video.jpg)

-#### The Timeline
+### The Timeline

 When you search a region of a video, Explorer will display all still images and video frames that contain visually similar images to the region that you searched with.
 When you click on a frame of a video, the whole video will open in a timeline view.
 From here, and sections of video that contain visually similar images will be highlighted in green.

 ![](../../images/search_timeline.jpg)

-#### Refine search
+### Refine search

 When working with a mix of video and still images in an application, you have the ability to refine your search results.
 You can choose to only view still images or only view videos in your search results.
 You can also choose detection thresholds, so that you can control how visually similar images will have to be to be returned in your search results.